Who is Pacific Collection Group?

 Phone number: (888) 874-6979

 Should I contact or pay Pacific Collection Group?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Pacific Collection Group for millions of clients nationwide.
+The most effective way to deal with Pacific Collection Group is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Pacific Collection Group on behalf of their clients.

 And they may be able to help you too.